DocketAlarm/state-court-bulk-docket-pull/README.md

 # State Court Bulk Docket Pull

+This program allows you to download court case data and documents in bulk.
+A csv file full of case numbers will be taken as input, and the program will automatically download all of the files from the Docket Alarm API.

 ## Getting Started

 The first thing you need to do is enter your user authentication information.